LukeZGD/DDLC-LOVE/README.md

 ## Some notes:
-- DDLC-LOVE versions for all systems except the PS Vita will no longer be updated.
+- DDLC-LOVE versions for all systems except the PS Vita and LÖVE versions will no longer be updated.
 - Limited support for Switch, PSP, 3DS, and PS3 (see [#123](https://github.com/LukeZGD/DDLC-LOVE/issues/123))
 - (Switch) Only **[Atmosphère](https://github.com/Atmosphere-NX/Atmosphere)** is supported.
 - (Switch) (LP1.1.0) For Atmosphère 0.10.2 and up, add `enable_deprecated_hid_mitm = u8!0x1` in `sdmc:/atmosphere/config/system_settings.ini` under `[Atmosphere]` (see [#111](https://github.com/LukeZGD/DDLC-LOVE/issues/111))